skirtan1/bittorrent-client/README.md

 # bittorrent-client
-A bittorrent client from the cli
+A bittorrent client for the cli